-The terms of the MSK License provide that MSK is entitled to receive 40% of the income generated from the sale of first PRV, and 33% of any income generated from the sale of any subsequent PRV or the sale of other comparable incentives provided by any non-U.S. jurisdiction.
-We sold the PRV received upon FDA approval of DANYELZA to United Therapeutics for \$105 million.
-Pursuant to the agreement with MSK, we were entitled to retain 60% of the net proceeds from monetization of the PRV, and the remaining 40% was due to MSK.
+Based upon preliminary estimates and information available to us as of the date of this prospectus supplement, we expect to report that we had approximately \$115.0 million of cash and cash equivalents as of December 31, 2020.
+We estimate that our total revenue for the year ended December 31, 2020 was approximately \$21.0 million, as compared to zero for the year ended December 31, 2019.
+The estimated increase in total revenue is attributable to increased license revenue from our SciClone agreement.
+The cash and cash equivalents and revenue amount do not include any proceeds from the sale of the PRV for \$105 million.
+Pursuant to the agreement with MSK, we were entitled to retain 60% of the net proceeds from monetization of the PRV, and the remaining 40% was paid to MSK.
 We received our portion of the net proceeds of from the sale of the PRV in the amount of approximately \$62.0 million when the transaction was consummated in January 2021.